pivotal/docs-tap/learning-center/getting-started/training-portal.hbs.md

-# Get started with Learning Center Training Portals
+# Get started with Learning Center training portals

-This topic tells you how to configure and use a `TrainingPortal`, which deploys a set of workshops for attendees.
+This topic describes how you configure and use a `TrainingPortal`, which deploys a set of workshops for attendees.

 ## <a id="work-with-workshops"></a>Working with multiple workshops